serp-spider/documentation/docs/index.md

 ---

 SERPS is a scraping library for php.
-It considerably decrease the complexity required to analyse search engines.
+It considerably decreases the complexity required to analyse search engines.

 > <cite>**Web scraping** (web harvesting or web data extraction) is a computer software technique of extracting